michaelnny/InstructLLaMA/README.md

   - `cores` directory contains core modules like custom datasets, RL PPO agent etc.
   - `models` directory contains the LLaMA model class and LoRA layers.
   - `utils` directory contains helper modules like logging, checkpointing etc.
-  - `run_pretrain.py` run pre-training starting from a random model (supports FSDP and multiple GPUs).
+  - `run_pretrain.py` run (full-scale) pre-training starting from a random model (supports FSDP and multiple GPUs).
-  - `run_sft_lora.py` run supervised fine-tuning starting from pre-trained model, support 4-bit QLoRA (only supports single GPU).
+  - `run_sft.py` run (full-scale) supervised fine-tuning starting from pre-trained model(only supports single GPU).
+  - `run_sft_lora.py` basically the same as `run_sft.py`, but support 4-bit QLoRA (only supports single GPU).
   - `run_rm.py` train reward model (full-scale) starting from supervised fine-tuning model (only supports single GPU).
-  - `run_rlhf.py` use RL PPO to train policy and value models, starting from supervised fine-tuning model and reward model respectively (supports allocate different models on different GPUs on a single machine, but no DDP or FSDP).
+  - `run_rlhf.py` run (full-scale) RL PPO to train policy and value models, starting from supervised fine-tuning model and reward model respectively (supports allocate different models on different GPUs on a single machine, but no DDP or FSDP).
   - `run_rlhf_lora.py` basically same as `run_rlhf.py`, but support 4-bit QLoRA (no DDP or FSDP).

 - `scripts` directory contains all source code for convert the model weights and build datasets for different phases.